 CT and became a National hero as the "Savior of Missouri".
 While this

-battle was lost, his actions did keep Missouri in the Union.
+battle was lost, his actions did help keep Missouri in the Union.
 He is remembered

 at Wilson's Creek with a small monument.

 Eugene F Ware, who wrote under the pen name, Ironquill, would survive the war and move to Kansas.
 There he would become one of Kansas' most respected poets.

 Franz Sigel, who's name helped recruit thousands of German Americans to fight for the North, would forever be remembered as commander of the Union force defeated at the Battle of New Market, in part by the famous charge of VMI students.
 He would later move to Bronx, New York and there, died in 1902, still a hero to German Americans.
 His funeral was attended by thousands and there was a Bronx city park named in his honor.